jayalmaraz/jay-almaraz.github.io/docs/campfire-release-notes.md

 ### `Campfire 1.1.0` - 25 August

-- **Open Activities**: It's time for a new type of activity.
-Open activities allow any volunteer to join the team without needing to wait for approval.
+- **Open Activities**: Open activities allow any volunteer to join the team without needing to wait for approval.
 In a single click, a new volunteer will be able to put themselves into an activity team and start settings their availabilities with zero delay.
+You can edit any of your existing activities to switch them to _Open_ too.
 [Read about using the new open activity setting](https://guide.campfireapp.org/docs/managers/creating-an-activity/)

 - **Improved experience when joining activities**: We are trying out a new and improved interface for volunteers to use when joining activities.
 The aim with this is to present a simpler set of messages for vollies who are applying to join a public or private team at any time.
-You can see these interfaces in action in our [new volunteer tutorial](XXXXXXXXXX).
+You can see these interfaces in action in our [new volunteer tutorial](https://guide.campfireapp.org/docs/volunteers/applying-to-join-a-team/#finding-an-activity).

 - **Bulletins**: Need to share important information to all of your volunteers?
-Bulletins allow admins to [post messages and notify all volunteers](XXXXXXXXXX) via email.
+Bulletins allow admins to post messages and notify all volunteers via email.
 Vollies can go back and view any bulletin at any time.

 - **My Elements layout update**: We've restyled the My Elements page to give it more room to breath, with bulletins now added into the mix.